tushu122003/Rstudy/README.md

 # Rstudy
-It is documentation of my journey , as learner of professional certificate in course 7 .
+It is documentation of my journey , as learner of professional certificate in course 7 of google data analytics .